 Having reliable fast internet is obviously your base need – and that need and Egypt do not mix right?
-The big plus for coming to stay with us is we have 10 – 13mb download most of the time and 3G, sometimes 4G back up.
+The big plus for coming to stay with us is we have 37 Mbps download most of the time and 3G, sometimes 4G back up.
 Plus a really nice hassle free place to work from with like minded Digital Nomads.
-Normal travellers are not allowed to stay Somewhere Different, so no interaction from any one in work hours.
+Normal travellers are not allowed to stay at Somewhere Different, so no distractions from any one in work hours.

 The main work areas is a quiet zone from 9.00 am to 6.00 pm at night.
 That’s ‘get stuff done’ time.
 There are several areas in the Siwa Villa where you can take a break and talk with fellow nomads during the day, and the Skype room is planned and being built very soon.

 We are based in a villa made of mud in a very quiet part of town behind the old Shali fort – yet only 5 minutes from the souk and restaurants and as much Siwan cultural experiences as you want.
 The blacksmith is still here across the street, he is always around with who ever is sitting outside his forge for a chat – if you speak Siwan 🙂